 As more couples choose to live together (one in four people live with someone to whom they are not legally married) the arrangement of personal affairs needs to be considered.
 As the law stands, no matter how long a couple live together, they do not acquire legal rights unless they are married.

+What is a cohabitation agreement and why do I need one?
 In the eyes of the law, cohabiting couples are in a very different position to couples who are married.
 When married couples divorce and even when they separate, they have rights which can be enforced by law.
 Except in limited circumstances, this is not the case for cohabiting couples.

 Pension.
 Similarly, pension schemes are not obliged to recognise or make provision for unmarried partners.
 Providers of private pensions can do so, but public service pensions take no account of cohabiting couples.